Thinking about doing a cleanse? If you’ve never done one before, it’s good to do your research.

 Go grocery shopping and meal prep ahead of time so you’re ready to hit the ground running.

-“Once any cleanse is complete, you don’t want to slam your body with all of the foods you haven’t been eating for weeks,” Bente says.
+“Once any cleanse is complete, you don’t want to slam your body with all of the foods you haven’t been eating for weeks,” she warns.
 “Be mindful of slowly working these items back into your regimen, one at a time, over the same length of time that the cleanse was.”